Admissions FAQs (Blog)

 If you need to refresh your memory ahead of your first day, you can take a VIRTUAL 3D TOUR of the College online.

-After your morning break, you will begin to follow your timetable.
-You wil also have the opportunity to attend a Freshers Fair to discover more about the extra-curricular opportunities on offer at college.
+You will also have the opportunity to attend a Freshers Fair within the first two days of college to discover more about the extra-curricular opportunities and support on offer at the college.

-Dates for on-site open events for 2022/23 can be found here.
-You will have the opportunity to speak to teaching and support staff, tour the campus and discover more about the wide range of courses and additional opportunities on offer.
+Dates for on-site open events can be found here.
+You will have the opportunity to speak to teaching and support staff, tour the campus and discover more about the wide range of courses, additional opportunities and support on offer.

 In the mean time, you can also visit our SUBJECT SPOTLIGHT pages to watch videos from our lecturers, take virtual 3D tours of the College, explore your learning options and download course information.